Overview

 GUIBridge.dispatch(action, button)

 Calls the registered handler for action.
-Called automatically by the GUIManager for every UI_Button click — you do not need to call this manually.
+Called automatically by the GUIManager for every UI_Button click.
+You do not need to call this manually.

 GUIBridge.getPanel(panelId)